sigmasaur/AwSW-it/README.md

     bryce2.rpy
     bryce3.rpy
     bryce4.rpy
+    bryce5.rpy

 ### A few remarks

-* Having considered the developer's opinion, and given the precedent of game Neo Cab, I opted to use [Inclusive Italian][1] to help addressing the player character with a neutral gender, which wouldn't be feasible otherwise, if not by questionable adaptation of some of the script.
-I took the liberty of updating `Ardnas.otf` with a few accented vowels, which were needed anyways, and `TitilliumWeb-*.ttf` as well with `ə` and `ɜ`, needed for such a neutral gender; they were all easily obtained from other symbols.
-Note that Inclusive Italian only applies to the actual in-game entries, i.e. practically from `chapter1.rpy` onwards.<br>On the other hand the `System`, as well as the `Administrator` in `chapter4.rpy`, are currently addressed with the male form for lack of a better alternative, but this is still subject to change.
-Also, `Emera` is addressed by all other characters with formal pronouns, as well as `Anna` by `Adine`, `Sebastian` by `Adine` and `Lorem`, and `Adine` by `Sebastian` in those few circumstances.
+* Having considered the developer's opinion, and given the precedent of game *Neo Cab*, I decided to use [Inclusive Italian][1] to help address the player character with a neutral gender.
+I took the liberty of updating the fonts with `ə` and `ɜ`, needed for such neutral gender, as well as with accented vowels, which were needed anyway.<br>
+On the other hand the `System`, as well as the `Administrator` in `chapter4.rpy`, are currently addressed with the male form for lack of a better alternative, but this is still subject to change.
+Also, `Emera` is addressed by all other characters with formal pronouns, as are `Anna` by `Adine`, `Sebastian` by `Adine` and `Lorem`, and `Adine` by `Sebastian` in those few cases.

 * I decided to use the characters' variables, which are defined in `images.rpy`, in place of their plain names where possible throughout the script, e.g. `Reza` → `[Rz]`, to reduce the risk of typos when translating.

-* Sometimes, it can happen that a line matches exactly its translated counterpart.
-These lines don't get rendered correctly for some reason, and the only way I found to bypass the issue is to differentiate them by just putting a blank at the end.
+* Sometimes, translated lines matching their source don't get rendered for some reason, and the only way I found to bypass the issue is to differentiate them by just putting a blank at the end.

 * As a design choice, the developer eventually decided that no gameplay sequence would ever lead to both `Anna` and `Damion` surviving `Reza`'s break-in between `chapter2.rpy` and `chapter3.rpy`.
 However, dead branches are still found in the game, and therefore still made available for translation whenever any dialogue is involved.
 This dialogue is never spoken, but it should probably be taken into account when translating related branches.